-- iii.
+- 2.8 SDNPA has a number of legal duties in relation to the production of a neighbourhood plan.
+These are: - i.
+To publicise and designate a neighbourhood area for the purposes of neighbourhood planning within nationally set timescales. - ii.
+To provide advice and assistance to EPC and the ENSG on the preparation of a neighbourhood plan; - iii.
 To validate, check and publicise a neighbourhood plan prior to submission for independent examination; - iv.
 Appoint an independent examiner in consultation with the Parish Council and meet the costs of performing independent examination; - v.
 Bring the neighbourhood plan into force subject to the results of the referendum. - 2.9 At the end of the neighbourhood plan process, the plan is made (adopted) by the National Park Authority and to that end it is in the interests of SDNPA to work with EPC and ENSG to deliver a robust, fit for purpose and high quality document for the local community.
-For these reasons and in the spirit of working together for the benefit of the local community and in accordance with Schedule 4B of the Town and Country Planning Act (1990), SDNPA will provide the further following support to EPC / ENSG for neighbourhood planning activities: - Provide professional and timely advice on neighbourhood plan preparation and other relevant planning matters particularly the Local Plan.
+For these reasons and in the spirit of working together for the benefit of the local community and in accordance with Schedule 4B of the Town and Country Planning Act (1990), SDNPA will provide the further following support to EPC / ENSG for neighbourhood planning activities (Note: Schedule 4B states "Give such advice or assistance to parish councils and designated Neighbourhood Forums as in all the circumstances, they consider appropriate for the purpose of or in connection with facilitating the preparation of Neighbourhood Development Plans.
+Also known as the 'duty to support'.
+There is no legal requirement to give financial assistance."
+[Schedule B of the 1990 Act] ('duty to support'):

+- Provide professional and timely advice on neighbourhood plan preparation and other relevant planning matters particularly the Local Plan.
 The SDNPA will endeavour to acknowledge any request for advice within 5 days and provide a full response within 2 weeks.
 Where this is not achievable, SDNPA will indicate when a full response can be provided; - ii.
 Provide a view on the requirement or otherwise for a Strategic Environmental Assessment (SEA) of the Neighbourhood Plan (known as a 'screening opinion').
 Support and advise as necessary, on the scoping and development of a proportionate SEA including the appropriateness of this forming part of a wider Sustainability Appraisal and Habitats Regulations Assessment of the Plan, if required; - iii.
 Endeavour to attend meetings and events where possible and useful to developing the neighbourhood plan; - iv.
 Nominate a lead officer at the SDNPA who will be responsible for co-ordinating the input of other technical specialists from within the SDNPA as may be required to support the process.
 The lead officer will also liaise with the relevant District and County Council on technical matters such as highways and schools where necessary; - v.
 Liaise with the Parish Council and ENSG to ensure that the neighbourhood plan is in conformity with the strategic policies of the adopted / emerging Local Plan; - vi.
 Consult development management officers to assess the effectiveness and robustness of any potential policies; - vii.
-Digitise any proposals or allocations maps included the neighbourhood plan to be incorporated into the SDNP development plan; and
+Digitise any proposals or allocations maps included the neighbourhood plan to be incorporated into the SDNP development plan; and - viii.
+Consider other reasonable requests for support based on the circumstances. - 2.10 SDNPA will apply to the Government for funding which has been made available for local authorities to provide support to the development of Neighbourhood Plans to help fulfil the support outlined above.
+The allocation of discretionary resources to the Qualifying Body, including the giving of grants will be decided by the Director of Planning and may be subject to revision according to circumstances.